mtthwmsn/progressbar/README.md

 });
 ```
 *This method will have no effect (and any callback will not be executed) if the
-progress bar has reached the end and there is no next point.*
+progress bar has reached the end.*

 ### `prev(fn callback())`